Doing the Environmental Drag

 I wandered around until I found the biggest crowd.
 It took some doing to get inside the circle and see what all the fuss was about.
 I ended up crawling under everyone but it was worth it because there it was!
 The world’s tallest cat!
 It resembled a smallish cheetah and it looked bored.
 I couldn’t fully appreciate its incredible tallness because it was sitting down.
 I crawled along the very ugly carpet and snapped a few pics… I’m glad I did because then suddenly my camera went buggy and refused to take anymore pictures.
 This was terrible…At a cat show?!

 I must admit now that I came here not exclusively because of my love for cats.
 I came here to find weird-looking cats and take pictures of them so I could write about the weirdness.
-Now fate forced me to slow down and realise that I had yet to find a really strange-looking cat, most appeared pretty normal and even the one’s with the squished faces were sort of appealing.
+Now fate forced me to slow down and realize that I had yet to find a really strange-looking cat, most appeared pretty normal and even the one’s with the squished faces were sort of appealing.

 We had about exhausted the place anyway and we all admitted that we were eager to leave to get home to our own cats…Mario, the black and white and Sunny, the Calico.
 They are the winners in my book and I give my vote to the both of them.
 Too bad that doesn’t win the $1000………